How baryons affect halos and large-scale structure: a unified picture from the Simba simulation

 The impact of feedback on the density profile of the warm CGM is largest within $r<0.1\, r_{200}$, i.e. where the density profiles are less converged (see Appendix~\ref{sec:convergence}).
 Beyond this radius, the density of warm CGM increases with redshift for $M_{\rm h}< 10^{12.2} \Msun$, while it decreases at late times for $M_{\rm h}>10^{12.2} \Msun$.
 Furthermore, for $r>0.1\, r_{200}$, runs incorporating more feedback modes generate lower warm CGM densities at low redshift, for all mass bins.
 Such trend is more evident in higher masses.
 We interpret the observed trends as a result of the different intensity of the various feedback mechanisms in halos of different mass.
 In low-mass halos, supernovae-driven winds tend to heat gas, hence building up warm CGM over time.
 On the other hand, in high-mass halos AGN jets are more effective at sweeping the excess warm gas outside halos.
 We also notice that X-ray feedback has a strong effect on the warm CGM profile within $0.1\, r_{200}$ in the highest-mass bin, reducing the warm CGM density by about a factor of $\sim 2$.
 This is likely a consequence of the kinetic component of X-ray feedback, which adds extra energy to the gas surrounding the central BH kernel, hence allowing it to move towards larger radii.

 The amount of cool CGM is relatively unaffected by AGN feedback $z\geq 2$, in all halo mass bins.
 The ratios between the density profiles of two different \simba\ variants stays always within a factor of $\sim 2$.
 Suppressing also stellar feedback can introduce differences of up to an order of magnitude in the density profile.
 At $z=0$, the addition of feedback mechanisms suppresses the density of cool CGM gas everywhere in the halo.
 The No-feedback run exhibits a somewhat different behaviour, though.
-While it overproduces cool gas within the halo core, it produces less cool gas than in the \simba\ $50 \hMpc$ run at $r>0.1\, r_{200}$, for halos with $M_{\rm h}<10^{12.8} \Msun$.
+While at $z=2$ it overproduces cool gas within the halo core, it produces less cool gas than in the \simba\ $50 \hMpc$ run in the region $r \lesssim 0.1\, r_{200}$, for halos with $M_{\rm h}<10^{12.2} \Msun$.